 Leg 9: We will finally be able to just relax and see the sights!
 Hurray!
 Hauling our boxes and gear from home, we'll fly to Papeete, then on to Raiatea where Wings awaits us.
 With luck we'll have her prepared and in the water in two weeks, and start our 12-week cruise.
 We may be joined by company or we may not, but Conni and I will have no difficulty filling the time.
 Done.

-Leg 11: This leg, in 2018, we will be forced to depart French Polynesia because of customs restrictions that limit us to 36 months, but we've decided that we love the area and have decided to stay.
-This decision requires that we depart French Polynesia by 6 June, 2018 and clear from the country, check into another country, and can then return.
+Leg 11: During this leg, in 2018, we will be forced to depart French Polynesia because of customs restrictions that limit us to 36 months, but we've decided that we love the area and have decided to stay.
+This decision requires that we depart French Polynesia by 6 June, 2018, check into another country, and can then return for another 36 months.
 Our choice is the Cook Isands, as the closest country.
-We'll sail to Raratonga in the Cook Islands, and then return for our next 3-year stint in the country.
+We'll sail to Raratonga in the Cook Islands, a 537nm downwind sail, and then return for our next 3-year stint in French Polynesia.
 We have crew for the upwind return to FP.

 Our return: With crew, we'll sail northwest up the Line Islands (http://en.wikipedia.org/wiki/Line_Islands).
 Leaving from Palmyra Island (http://en.wikipedia.org/wiki/Palmyra_Atoll), we'll sail the 1200 nm to Hawai'i.
 As a point of interest, Amelia Earhart is presumed to have crashed landed and died on Nikumororo in the Line Islands.